adrielcafe/ReadnBuyAndroidApp/README.md

 ## Project
 Read n' Buy is a **news app**.
-But instead of showing the traditional advertising banners he is integrated with Shopify and lets the users **buy without leave the app**.
+But instead of showing the traditional advertising banners he is integrated with Shopify and allows the users **buy without leave the app**.

 *What's the problem with ads?* First of all, they are ugly.
 Second thing, they are annoying.
 When you click on an ad banner this is what happens:
-1. You leave the app and go to the browser
+- You leave the app and go to the browser
-2. Add the product to the cart
+- Add the product to the cart
-3. Login (if needed)
+- Login (if needed)
-4. And then you do checkout
+- And then you do checkout
-5. You still have to back to the app
+- You still have to back to the app

 **This ruins the user experience and drastically decreases the conversion rate.**

 On my project I've tried to fix this.
 There are two objectives: 1) **increase the conversion rate** and 2) **simplify the buy flux**.

 To do it, first we need to **bring the shop to the app**.
 With the Shopify SDK I'm able to:
-1. Allow users do login/logout with their shop credentials (so I can get their email, shipping address and so on)
+- Allow users do login/logout with their shop credentials (so I can get their email, shipping address and so on)
-2. Get the product descriptions
+- Get the product descriptions
-3. Buy products (add them to the cart and do checkout without leave the app)
+- Buy products (add them to the cart and do checkout without leave the app)

 I'm using the [Native Checkout](https://help.shopify.com/api/sdks/mobile-buy-sdk/android/integration-guide/checkout#using-native-checkout), this grants a seamless buy flux.